Azure-Samples/ms-identity-blazor-server/WebApp-your-API/MyOrg/README-Incremental.md

 For details about the code to enable your Blazor Server application to sign-in users, see [About the code](../../WebApp-OIDC/MyOrg/README.md#about-the-code) section, of the README.md file located at **WebApp-OIDC/MyOrg**.

-This section, here, is only about the additional code added to let the Web App call the protected Web API.
+This section, here, is only about the additional code added to let the Web app call the protected Web API.

 1. In Startup.cs, add below lines of code in `ConfigureServices` method: